-Adjudicated Entity - a country, geographic region, or similarly defined population, for which the international contractors fully implement Quality Assurance and Quality Control mechanisms and endorse, or otherwise, the publication of separate PISA results.
+Adjudicated Entity - a country, geographic region, or similarly defined population, for which the international contractors fully implements quality assurance and quality control mechanisms and endorses, or otherwise, the publication of separate PISA results.
+A PISA participant may manage more than one adjudicated entity.

-Agreed procedures - procedures that are specified in the PISA-D operations manuals, or variations that are agreed upon between the National Project Manager and the international contractors.
+Agreed procedures - procedures that are specified in the PISA operations manuals, or variations that are mutually agreed upon between the National Project Manager and the international contractors.

-Agreed timelines - timelines that are specified in the PISA-D operations manuals, or variations that are agreed upon between the National Project Manager and the international contractors.
+Agreed timelines - timelines that are specified in the PISA operations manuals, or variations that are mutually agreed upon between the National Project Manager and the international contractors.

-Agreed-upon variations and definitions agreed upon between the National Project Manager and the international contractors.
+Agreed upon - variations that are mutually agreed upon between the National Project Manager and the international contractors